caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 thinking and feeling.

-But perhaps the most striking difference was in an area in the left prefrontal cortex--the site of activity that marks happiness.
+But perhaps the most striking difference was in an area in the left prefrontal cortex-the site of activity that marks happiness.
 While the monks were generating feelings of compassion, activity in the left prefrontal swamped activity in the right